parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 $ npm start
 ```

+Your very simple Metalsmith blog is now ready!

 ## Going Live (aka.
 Deploying)

-This is where things get fun.
-Going live is as simple as copying your `/public` folder to your remote `public_html` (or equivalent) folder.
-So your deployment process involves invoking `npm start` and uploading these files to your host.
+This is where things get really fun.

+With a static website, going live is as simple as copying your `/public` folder to your remote `public_html` (or equivalent) folder.
+So your deployment process involves invoking `npm start` and uploading your public folder to your remote server.
+This could be any server: on [Neocities](https://neocities.org/), [GitHub Pages](https://pages.github.com/) or any old shared hosting account.
+You don't need PHP, Ruby, node, CGI, MySQl or anything fancy; just any old web server will do.

-For Neustadt.fr, I use a simple deploy shell script that looks like this:
+For Neustadt.fr, I run an Nginx server on a [Digital Ocean](https://www.digitalocean.com/) droplet and deploy using this one-line shell script I've named `deploy.sh`:

 ```
 #!/bin/sh
-rsync -av -e ssh public/* parimalsatyal@xxx.xx.xxx.xxx:/var/www/neustadt.fr
+rsync -av -e ssh public/* parimalsatyal@139.59.134.246:/var/www/neustadt.fr

 ```

-I've named it `deploy.sh`.
-All it does is use the [rsync](https://linux.die.net/man/1/rsync) command to sync the local public folder with my public folder on my remote host, via SSH.
-(I've replaced my actual IP address with *xxx.xx.xxx.xxx*).
+All it does is use the [rsync](https://linux.die.net/man/1/rsync) command to sync the local `/public` folder with the public folder on my remote s (`/var/www/neustadt.fr`), via SSH.

-This way, I can update my website with just two commands:
+This way, I can update and make as many changes as I please locally and when I'm ready, deploy with just two commands:

 ```
-$ npm start
+$ npm start;
 $ ./deploy.sh
 ```

 ## Final Thoughts

-This is one way to craft a very simple (but useful) static website using Metalsmith.
-If you'd like to go further, I'd recommend consulting the [Awesome Metalsmith](https://github.com/metalsmith/awesome-metalsmith) list.
+What you've just read is one of many ways to craft a simple static website using Metalsmith.
+If you'd like to go further, I'd recommend checking out the [Awesome Metalsmith](https://github.com/metalsmith/awesome-metalsmith) list and the [Metalsmith Slack channel](https://metalsmith-slack.herokuapp.com/) (where [woody](https://github.com/woodyrew) is very helpful).

-I personally use and love these plugins :
+This website itself is also built with Metalsmith.
+If you'd like, you can poke around [my Metalsmith setup on GitHub](https://github.com/parimalsatyal/neustadt.fr-metalsmith).

-If you spot errors or would like to suggest an edit, you can simply [send a pull request on GitHub](https://github.com/parimalsatyal/neustadt.fr-metalsmith/blob/master/src/essays/crafting-a-simple-blog-with-metalsmith.md).
-Or get in touch via email (parimal-at-neustadt-dot-fr).
-Thanks go out to [Metalsmith](https://github.com/metalsmith/metalsmith) and [the community](https://metalsmith.slack.com/) for building and maintaining this beautiful static website generator and to [woody](https://github.com/woodyrew) for his tips.
+If you spot errors or would like to suggest an edit, please get in touch via email (parimal-at-neustadt-dot-fr).
+Or feel free to [submit a pull request to this article on GitHub](https://github.com/parimalsatyal/neustadt.fr-metalsmith/blob/master/src/essays/crafting-a-simple-blog-with-metalsmith.md) .
+Thanks go out to [Metalsmith](https://github.com/metalsmith/metalsmith) and the active user/developer community for building and maintaining this beautiful static website generator.